 Siamese Breed History

 Recognized by the Cat Fancier’s Association (CFA) in 1906, the Siamese is one of the earliest pedigreed breeds.
 The original Siamese had a more generic body type before fashion changed the breeders’ emphasis, creating an extremely thin, angular feline.
-Both his distinctive blue eyes and her ombre coloration are linked to the Himalayan mutation.
-This genetic mutation causes blue eyes, her mask, ears, tail, and legs to be much darker than her body pattern (colorpoint).
+Both the distinctive blue eyes and ombre coloration are linked to the Himalayan mutation.
+This genetic mutation causes blue eyes, mask, ears, tail, and legs to be much darker than the body pattern (colorpoint).
 It is recessive, which means both parent cats carried the mutation if it appears in your kitten.

 Siamese Genetics Explained